-Persian noodle soup, or Ash-e-reshteh, is a hearty country stew often served for Norooz, the Persian New Year, but you don’t have to wait until then to enjoy it, especially if you’re on a neutropenic diet.
+Persian noodle soup, or Ash-e-reshteh, is a hearty country stew often served for Nowruz, the Persian New Year, but you don’t have to wait until then to enjoy it, especially if you’re on a... neutropenic diet.
 It’s a hearty meal in a bowl, full of fiber, calcium, protein, and spices.
-Don’t be put off by the ingredient list, it’s actually pretty easy to make.
+Don’t be put off by the ingredient list — it’s actually pretty easy to make.

-1. Heat a large pot over medium-high heat 4 tablespoons of the olive oil with scallions and garlic.
+In a large pot over medium-high heat, warm 4 tablespoons of the olive oil with scallions and garlic.
 Cook for 3 minutes or until the garlic starts to soften.

-3. Meanwhile, over a medium high flame, heat the remaining 3 tablespoons of olive oil in a frying pan and fry the onions until golden brown, about 8-10 minutes.
+Meanwhile, heat the remaining 3 tablespoons of olive oil in a frying pan over medium-high heat and fry the onions until golden brown, about 8-10 minutes.
 Add the mint and cook 1 minute more.
 Set aside.

-4. Add chickpeas, kidney beans, and navy beans to the soup and continue to simmer for 10 minutes.
-Taste for salt.
-The soup is ready.
+Add chickpeas, kidney beans, and navy beans to the soup and continue to simmer for 10 minutes.
+Taste and add more salt as desired.
 Serve with a dollop of yogurt and fried onions.

 Recipe adapted from Lucid Food: Cooking for an Eco-Conscious Life by Louisa Shafia, Ten Speed Press, 2010.

 Reviews & Comments

 No reviews yet.